George Sutherland Smith: Winemaking

-He died of heart failure at his residence "Kia Ora", St. Kilda Road, Melbourne on 18 August 1903.
+He died of heart failure at his residence "Kia Ora", St Kilda Road, Melbourne on 18 August 1903.
 His estate was valued at £31,400.

 His grandsons and great-grandsons continued operation of the winery, which after some variable fortunes passed in the 1980s into the hands of a syndicate led by Mike Fallon; after his death it was acquired by Brown Brothers in 1992, and is now owned by the children of Peter R. Brown.

 Family

-He married (1) John Banks's sister Elizabeth Banks (ca.1835 – 27 August 1871) in Scotland around 1860 and (2) Sarah Maria Parsons Runting on 9 July 1873 at Wahgunyah, Victoria.
-Their children were:
+Smith married John Banks's sister Elizabeth Banks (c.
+1835 – 27 August 1871) in Scotland around 1860.
+Their children included: